jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 That's why all medical professionals today, from hemopathic healers to neural surgeons, are recognized as sub-disciplines.
 Each has their own techniques, cultures, and rulebooks.
 Every medical professional is allowed to say her strengths and weaknesses and admit she is a niche and not the single source of truth.
 The skill in modern healthcare is mixing disciplines to solve a patients pain as quickly as possible.
 While modern medicine certainly isn't perfect (especially its administration), it's nearly magical when compared the times when surgeons didn't santize their scalpels and doctors used one-size fits all solutions like leeches.

 Modern medicine and mixed-martial arts improved so quickly because they are enlightened.
-They both recognize solving a fighter's, or patient's, pain is the ultimate sign of success thus no coach or teacher can be the single source of truth.
+They both recognize solving a fighter's, or patient's, pain is the ultimate sign of success.
+Thus no coach or teacher can be the single source of truth.
 Other areas have also learned to embrace evolution and real-world results as superior to collective wisdom.
 [Baseball did it with Moneyball fame](https://www.youtube.com/watch?v=3MjxoaynCmk).

 So, if a person can train using different fighting techniques from many multiple martial arts disciplines, and doctors can refer their patients to specialists from other disciplines, why can't we also be self-aware enough, and respectful enough, to mix and match ideologies according to their strengths and weaknesses in solving your specific problems?

 To enlighten our politics in such a way, we only have to accept no ideology is complete.
-Like in medicine or Ultimate Fighting, any ideological technique must be evaluated based on evidence of their real-world results in reducing your physical pain instead of ideological purity.
+Like in medicine or Ultimate Fighting, any ideological technique must be evaluated not on their ideological purity, but based on evidence of their real-world results in reducing your physical pain.

 Ideologues from everywhere on the political spectrum will (eventually) learn they don't need to take themselves so seriously or burden themselvse so much.
 Like a boxing coach, or speech pathologist, each can they learn their craft and let people come to them as needed.